 The expedition will take place from ~20 May to ~20 July 2019 .

-U.S.-affiliated scientists interested in participating in this expedition should apply to sail through the U.S. Science Support Program.
-The deadline to apply is March 1, 2018.
+This is a special call for scientists with expertise in radiolarian and diatom micropaleontology.
+U.S.-affiliated scientists interested in responding to the special call should apply to sail through the U.S. Science Support Program.
+The deadline to apply is July 18, 2018.

 For questions, please email email@example.com.